+Council Owned Public Buildings Increased capital investment will be required to ensure that the Council can meet the net zero carbon in Public Buildings by 2040 Existing buildings will require to be adapted at a cost to the Council to ensure they are energy efficient in all areas going forward to meet statutory targets.
+Additionally, any new build properties will require a different approach, likely at a higher cost, to ensure they are sustainable in the first instance and continue to be throughout their lifespan.
 Council House New Build Programme The Council will deliver up to 240 new homes for rent as part of the commitment to increase affordable housing supply set out in the Local Housing Strategy (and SHIP) and in line with national priorities for investment.
-240 new homes for rent from East Renfrewshire Council.
-Ph 1 sites (Barrhead) - Blackbyres Rd, Robertson St & Fenwick Rd (complete 2019); Balgraystone Rd (commence 2019).
-83 units.
-Ph 2 sites - remainder of units to be delivered at Maidenhill, Newton Mearns.
+A commitment to 240 new homes for rent from East Renfrewshire Council.
+Ph 1 sites (Barrhead) - Blackbyres Rd, Robertson St & Fenwick Rd (complete 2019/20); Balgraystone Rd (commencing September 2020).
+Total of 92 units.
+Ph 2 sites - remainder of units identified for Council Build Programme to be delivered at Maidenhill, Newton Mearns.
+39 units started on site in July 2020 with a further 30 starting later this year.
+A further 130 units being looked at for this site.
+The Council will continue to identify additional sites for development to add to the rolling SHIP programme.
 East Renfrewshire residents are safe and live in supportive communities CCTV Infrastructure Refresh Ageing infrastructure to be replaced.
 Modern, more reliable CCTV coverage of public areas.

 Older people and people with long term conditions in East Renfrewshire are valued; their voices are heard and they enjoy full and positive lives.
-Bonnyton House Improvements Care home for the elderly needs significant modernisation and improvement.
-New roof and remodelled facilities to meet changing community needs.
+Bonnyton House Improvements Care home for the elderly undergoing significant modernisation and improvement.
+New roof and remodelled facilities to meet changing community needs. --- -------------------------------- --- --